danieldavidson/SecureCodingDojo-Wiki/Running-the-training-portal.md

 sudo bash -c 'echo export ENC_KEY_IV=YOUR_ENC_KEY_IV >> /etc/environment'
 ~~~~

-Optional, if you'd like to also configure flat file encryption for the challenge codes you can do so like this:
+Optional, if you'd like to prevent participants from generating their own challenge codes ;) do this:

 ~~~~
-sudo bash -c 'echo export CHALLENGE_KEY=YOUR_CHALLENGE_KEY >> /etc/environment'
-sudo bash -c 'echo export CHALLENGE_KEY_IV=YOUR_CHALLENGE_KEY_IV >> /etc/environment'
+sudo bash -c 'echo export CHALLENGE_MASTER_SALT=YOUR_CHALLENGE_MASTER_SALT >> /etc/environment'
 ~~~~
+NOTE:
+> You have to configure the same CHALLENGE_MASTER_SALT env variable on the system where Insecure.Inc is running.

 Configure the following environment variables for specifying the address of the training portal, InsecureInc target host and the database server address.